davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 variations in Ca concentrations.
 The bulk of the spread in the data reflects the poor calibration of the barometer itself: the low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
-The small Ca cation diffuses rapidly during transient heating [@Kohler1990], producing a shallowing bias on the depth distribution.
+The large Ca cation diffuses rapidly during transient heating [@Kohler1990], producing a shallowing bias on the depth distribution.
 This may explain why CK-4, which apparently experienced a unique transient heating event, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) despite